Hexadra/bioinfo/README.md

-# bioinfo
+# Bioinfo
-a repo for bioinfo course
+This is a repo for bioinfo course

+Tsinghua University